 Choose a location for your greenhouse that receives full sun if possible.
 Or, partial sun if necessary.
 Plants like light, after all!
 It is easier to provide shade later if needed than it is to add more light if it is too dim.
 Also take into account how the sun exposure or shadows will change throughout various seasons, if you intend to use the greenhouse year-round.

 The only spot we had available to conveniently install a greenhouse on our property is in our east side yard, tucked between the house and fence.
 Therefore, it only gets morning to midday sun, and is mostly shaded by mid-to-late afternoon.
 Because of this, we do have to use some supplemental lighting inside – especially during the winter when we’re starting seedlings.
-While not ideal for light, the location does provide a good amount of protection!
+See this article for more information about choosing and using grow lights.
+While it may not be ideal for light, the location does provide a good amount of protection!

 Wind & Weather